-As previously discussed, the NEOs received 50% of their LTI Award in the form of PSUs, 25% in the form of RSUs.
+As previously discussed, the NEOs received 50% of their LTI Award in the form of PSUs, 25% in the form of SARs and 25% in the form of RSUs.
 We use the Black-Scholes-Merton ("Black-Scholes") option pricing formula to calculate SAR values.
 Instead of using the grant date stock price as the input in the Black-Scholes formula, we use a one-year average price of the stock (the "Average Belden Stock Price").
 That same price is utilized to determine the number of PSUs granted.